ccdxc/sw/nic/doc/README-ASIC-UPDATE.md

     2) Generate and copy diffs
         a) Generate the diff for SW repo and copy the diff as jenkins user to:
            /var/lib/jenkins/diffs/ASIC_SW_COMBINED_SANITY/sw/
+        b) Update the version of third_party_libs in /sw/minio/VERSIONS in SW repo and copy the diff as jenkins user to:
+           /var/lib/jenkins/diffs/ASIC_SW_COMBINED_SANITY/sw/
+           (This step is required since we need to increment the version number whenever third party libs including updated ASIC lib are pushed to minio.
+See #4 below.)
-        b) If corresponding ASIC changes are required, then copy the asic diff to /var/lib/jenkins/diffs/ASIC_SW_COMBINED_SANITY/asic
+        c) If corresponding ASIC changes are required, then copy the asic diff to /var/lib/jenkins/diffs/ASIC_SW_COMBINED_SANITY/asic

     3) Trigger the asic-sw-combined-sanity using the below link.
 Specify the required ASIC_BRANCH and ASSET_LABEL (ASIC SHA) in the link.